-There are somewhere around 4,349 perks to living in Austin. #1 is the food.
+There are somewhere around 4,349 perks to living in Austin.
+Number one is the food.
 But that perk can also be a challenge when you’re trying to maintain even a remote semblance of health.
 You can only live in your bubble of delusion for so long - the BBQ brisket and endless bowls of queso will catch up to you eventually.

 One of the unspoken requirements for calling yourself an Austinite is dabbling in veganism (or at least vegetarianism) for a day or two.
 And if you or any of your friends have fulfilled that requirement, you’ve probably eaten at Bouldin Creek Café.
-But this place isn’t just great for hardcore health people - their spins on the classics (like the Ruby Reuben) are actually pretty tasty for meat-enjoying people as well.
-It’s hard to go wrong here, so if you can’t make a choice just close your eyes and point.
+But this place isn’t just great for hardcore health people - their spins on the classics (like the “Wanna-BLT”) are actually pretty tasty for meat-enjoying people as well.
+It’s hard to go wrong here, so if you can’t make a choice, just close your eyes and point.

 Vinaigrette is waging war on the sad salad stereotype.
 These people know how to make a bowl of green things you’ll actually be excited to eat - in part because it tastes good, and in part because you get to enjoy it on a beautiful, oak tree-covered patio.
 If you just can’t get on board with a salad, their heartier soups and sandwiches are also tasty.
 Go ahead and live a little - try the Ginger-Turmeric tonic on the side.